nextcloud/desktop/doc/troubleshooting.rst

 ``--logexpire <hours>`` command.
 When combined with the ``--logdir`` command, the client automatically erases saved log data in the directory that is older than the specified number of hours.

+Adding the ``--logdebug`` flag increases the verbosity of the generated log files.

 As an example, to define a test where you keep log data for two days, you can issue the following command: